Sufjan Stevens: Early life, family and education

 Stevens was born in Detroit and lived there until the age of nine, when his family moved to Alanson, Michigan, in the state's northern Lower Peninsula.
 He was raised by his father, Rasjid, and his stepmother, Pat, only occasionally visiting his mother, Carrie, in Oregon after she married her second husband, Lowell Brams (who later became the head of Stevens' record label Asthmatic Kitty).
 Stevens is of Lithuanian and Greek descent.
-Sufjan is a name of Arabic or Persian origin.
+Sufjan is an Islamic name of Arabic origin, derived from Abu Sufyan ibn Harb.
 The name was given to Stevens by the founder of Subud, an interfaith spiritual community to which his parents belonged when he was born.

 Stevens attended the Detroit Waldorf School, Alanson Public Schools and Interlochen Arts Academy, and he graduated from Harbor Light Christian School.
 He then attended Hope College in Holland, Michigan, where he graduated Phi Beta Kappa.
 He then earned an MFA in Creative Writing from The New School in New York City.

 While in school, Stevens studied the oboe and the similar English horn, which he plays on his albums.
 Stevens did not learn to play the guitar until his time at Hope College.